geometric3d/assignment3/README.md

 **Submission**
  * Brief explanation of your RANSAC implementation and criteria for considering inliers.
  * Report your best solution and plot the epipolar lines -- show lines from fundamental matrix that you calculate over the inliers.
- * Visualization (graph plot) of % of inliers vs. # of RANSAC iterations.
-See the example below:
+ * Visualization (graph plot) of % of inliers vs. # of RANSAC iterations (see the example below).
+You should report such plots for both, the 7-pt and 8-pt Algorithms in the inner loop of RANSAC.

  <img src="figs/inlier_ratio.png" width="300">